subod83/GetCleanData_CourseProject/README.md

 ### 2. Extracts only the measurements on the mean and standard deviation for each measurement.

-Subsets the data to include only measurements that have 'mean' or 'std' in the variable name
+Subsets the data to include only measurements that have 'mean' or 'std' in the variable name or is 'subject' or 'activity'

 ```
 meanstddata <- datafull[,grepl("[Mm]ean", names(datafull))|grepl("std", names(datafull))|grepl("activity", names(datafull))|grepl("subject", names(datafull))]